-- Sturdy leashes, harnesses and/or carriers to transport pets safely and ensure that they can't escape. - Food, drinking water, bowls, cat litter/pan and a manual can opener if you pet eats canned food. - Medications and copies of medical records stored in a waterproof container. - A first aid kit. - Current photos of you with your pet(s) in case they get lost.
-Since many pets look alike, this will help to eliminate mistaken identity and confusion. - Information on feeding schedules, medical conditions, behavior problems, and the name and number of your veterinarian in case you have to foster or board your pets. - Pet beds and toys, if easily transportable.
+- Sturdy leashes, harnesses and/or carriers to transport pets safely and ensure that they can't escape. - Food, drinking water, bowls, cat litter/pan and a manual can opener if you pet eats canned food - Medications and copies of medical records stored in a waterproof container. - A first aid kit. - Current photos of you with your pet(s) in case they get lost.
+Since many pets look alike, this will help to eliminate mistaken identity and confusion. - Information on feeding schedules, medical conditions, behavior problems, and the name and number of your veterinarian in case you have to foster or board your pets. - Pet beds and toys, if easily portable.

-For more information on disaster preparedness contact Traci Dixon, Community and Rural Development Agent at tdixon@ncat.edu or (252) 459-9810.
+For more information on emergency/disaster preparedness contact Traci Dixon, Community and Rural Development Agent, at traci_dixon@ncsu.edu, or call (252) 459-9810.